fiveisprime/ocw-bot/README.md

 # Continuous Integration

-All changes that are pushed will trigger a Codeship build and deploy the changes if the `npm test` passes.
+All changes that are pushed will trigger build and deploy the changes if the `npm test` passes.